How to Build a Winning Fundraising Team in Four Easy Steps

 - Not updating your donors.
 Posting regular fundraiser updates will help keep your donors in the loop and engaged throughout the entire process.

 - Choosing a platform with hidden fees. fundraising is the way to go—choose a fundraising site with the lowest fees, so you can get to keep more of what you raise.

 A functional fundraising team is greater than the sum of its parts.

-- Share your campaign with team members’ inner circle first.
+- Share your online fundraising efforts with members’ in your inner circle first.
 People who are more distantly connected will be more likely to donate if they see you’ve already raised money.

 - Make sure people are connected online.
 Synchronize your personal sharing so the news of your fundraiser launch is unavoidable within your respective social circles—one big wave of peer-to-peer fundraising is better than many little ones.
 Also making it a competition between teams helps the fundraising experience create positive momentum and a fast start.

 Team fundraising is a great way to raise more money for a cause you care about and have more fun being part of a team and doing so.
 Fundraising with a team also means you’ll have more social reach, serve your beneficiaries more effectively, and support each other along the way.
 Sign up today to get started on your own team fundraising page, and see how much money and more of an impact you can make together.